p3ob7o/Monochrome/drafts/a-black-white-renaissance.md

 And so, for two decades, that became the default state of things.
 Digital photography was color by design.
 Black and white survived as an interpretation of a color file, not as a way of seeing chosen in advance.

+Monochrome-only digital cameras aren’t a quirky limitation—they restore photography as a deliberate choice made before the shutter, not a look applied after.
+Leica proved the idea; Ricoh’s GR IV Monochrome suggests that kind of commitment is becoming practical again.

 ## Leica breaks the rule

-In 2012, Leica did something that ran against prevailing assumptions.
-They introduced a digital camera designed to shoot only black and white.
+Against that default, Leica did something that ran against prevailing assumptions.
+In 2012 they introduced a digital camera designed to shoot only black and white.

 The reaction was immediate, either enthusiastic or dismissive.
 Why spend that much money on a camera that could not shoot color?
 Why remove a capability that every other digital camera offered?
 To many observers, it looked like a deliberate limitation.